secinthenet/crypto-guide/README.md

         before 2012 or so), see the next subsection
 -   Generate a strong password and store it.
--   Use Gnome Disks (another option is GParted) to create a separate encrypted partition in the boot device and use the password from the previous step.
+-   Use Gnome Disks (another option is GParted) to create a separate encrypted partition (either in the boot device or another external storage device) and use the password from the previous step.
 Note that this can be done from Tails after booting it, but it only works in EFI/GPT mode, and it's easier to do it before booting Tails.
+-   Decrypt and mount the encrypted partition in the setup computer.
+-   Copy the `setup_tails.sh` script and other tools to the encrypted partition.
 -   Boot Tails.
 -   In the Tails greeter, select Additional Settings and then disable networking and create an admin password (you can reuse the previous password used for disk encryption).
+-   Open the file manager and click on the encrypted partition to decrypt and mount it.
+-   Open a terminal in the mount point of the encrypted partition (can be accessed by right clicking in the file manager).
+-   Run the `setup_tails.sh` script.

 ### Making Tails work in BIOS/MBR mode